 - 1. Lab name. - 2.
 Version: Version numbers allow a lab author to assign a value to a unique state of a lab.
 Increase the number to correspond to new developments in the lab.
 If left unfilled, EVE will assign a value of 1 automatically. - 3.
 Author: You can add a lab author name in this field - 4.
+EVE Cluster Satellite choice.
+By default, EVE will assign a value of "any" automatically.
+For cluster hierarchy please follow: Chapter 15.8.2 - 5.
+Lab sharing Feature, please follow Chapter 9.11 - 6.
 Config Script Timeout: It is the value in seconds used for the "Configuration Export" and "Boot from exported configs" operations.
-Refer to section 11.3 for more information. - 5.
+Refer to section 11.3 for more information. - 7.
 Lab Countdown Timer: It is the value in seconds to provide a time limit (countdown timer) for completing a lab.
-Refer to section 11.4 for more information. - 6.
-Description: In the Description field you can write a short description of the lab. - 7.
-Tasks: In the Tasks field you can write the task for your lab.
+Refer to section 11.4 for more information. - 8.
+Description: In the Description field you can write a short description of the lab.

+9. Tasks: In the Tasks field you can write the task for your lab.